Using Dynamic Safety Margins as Control Barrier Functions: Preliminaries

-Note that, for each reference $\vect{r} \in \sD_r$, the input constraint set $\sU$ induces state constraints on the prestabilized system.
-This property can be taken into account by defining the reference-dependent state constraint set
+The set $\sD_{\bm{v}}$ is a region of attraction for $\bar{x}(\bm{v})$.
+Note that, for each reference $\bm{v} \in \R^l$, the input constraint set $\sU$ induces state constraints on the prestabilized system.
+This allows us to define the reference-dependent state constraint set